techidaily/site-facebook/source/_posts/unlock-your-business-potential-through-strategic-client-acquisition-on-facebook.md

  In comparison with other methods, where you need to put in a lot of effort to build your credibility, Facebook ads give you the chance to start reaching out to your potential clients right away.
 All you need is some cash to pay for the ads, a well-designed landing page or website, and a manager to follow up with all the leads.

  Moreover, you can control your ad spend to either increase or decrease the pace of finding more clients and avoid putting so much effort into finding them organically.
 Therefore, if you can afford to invest money in marketing yourself and your business, don't forget to use Facebook ads.
-If you have ever run a Facebook ad before, you may like this[article sharing tips for increasing your brand engagement with Facebook ads](https://www.makeuseof.com/grow-business-facebook-ads/) .
+If you have ever run a Facebook ad before, you may like this [article sharing tips for increasing your brand engagement with Facebook ads](https://www.makeuseof.com/grow-business-facebook-ads/) .

 ## Get More Clients on Facebook